 Even though selective breeding has been going on for thousands of years with dogs, most of the 400 breeds we see today were created by selective breeding in the last 200 to 300 years by farmers, hunters, and royal families.
 It was this observation made by Charles Darwin on the multitude of dog breeds that lead him to develop the Theory of Evolution.
 He knew at the time that all these breeds of dogs were due to different genetic information being transferred from one generation to the next depending on the parents of the dogs.
 But he could not explain how this was happening at the time.

 Scientists today know that there are approximately 155 regions in the genome, total hereditary information, of dogs totally responsible for all the different breeds we see today.
-Each region contains about 11 genes that causes the changes such as fur color, dog size, leg length, tail length, dog size, etc. Dog breeders uses these characteristics of dogs to produce larger dogs, smaller dogs, dogs with short legs, dogs with short tails; the list goes on.
+Each region contains about 11 genes that cause the changes such as fur color, dog size, leg length, tail length, dog size, etc. Dog breeders use these characteristics of dogs to produce larger dogs, smaller dogs, dogs with short legs, dogs with short tails; the list goes on.
 But all this selective breeding with dogs has come with a price.

 Common Dog Health Problems of Popular Breeds

-- Many skin problems of dogs are caused by selective breeding.
-For instances, the Chinese shar-pei has a very unusual trait of having very loose skin but they are especially prone to skin infections.
-The folds in their skin are idea places for straphylococcus bacteria to breed.
-Some dogs such as the dalmatian, Boston terrier, and many other terriers suffer from a skin condition called atopic dermatitis, which is an inflammation of skin accompanied by itching.
+Many skin problems of dogs are caused by selective breeding.
+For instance, the Chinese shar-pei has a very unusual trait of having very loose skin, but they are especially prone to skin infections.
+The folds in their skin are ideal places for staphylococcus bacteria to breed.
+Some dogs such as the Dalmatian, Boston Terrier, and many other terriers suffer from a skin condition called atopic dermatitis, which is an inflammation of the skin accompanied by itching.

-- Diabetes, a disease we are all very familiar with and is prevalent in humans, is also a serious health problem among such dogs as samoyeds and Australian terriers.
-They face the same consequences we do, such as leg and feet amputations, blindness, and kidney damage if their blood sugar levels are not well managed.
+Diabetes, a disease we are all very familiar with and is prevalent in humans, is also a serious health problem among such dogs as Samoyeds and Australian Terriers.
+They face the same consequences we do, such as leg and foot amputations, blindness, and kidney damage if their blood sugar levels are not well managed.